Accounting Standards Oversight Council

 Neil Le Blanc

 Peter Jewett is senior counsel at Torys LLP.
 He practices corporate and securities law, with an expertise in national and international mergers and acquisitions and corporate finance.
 He is experienced in advising senior management and boards of directors on a broad range of topics, including current issues of corporate governance.
-He has sat boards of both public and private companies and not-for-profit organizations, including his current position as Chair Designate of the Shaw Festival.
+He has sat on boards of both public and private companies and not-for-profit organizations, including his current position as Chair Designate of the Shaw Festival.

 Peter has served on numerous committees investigating securities and corporate law for the Ontario Securities Commission and the Canadian Bar Association.
 He taught securities regulation in the University of Toronto’s Faculty of Law and is a frequent speaker at conferences on securities law, corporate law, corporate governance and legal opinions.